Use PowerShell scripts on Windows 10 devices in Intune

 Devices joined to Azure Active Directory (AD), including:

-- Hybrid Azure AD-joined: Devices joined to Azure Active Directory (AD), and also joined to on-premises Active Directory (AD).
+- Hybrid Azure AD-joined: Devices joined to Azure Active Directory (AAD), and also joined to on-premises Active Directory (AD).
 See Plan your hybrid Azure Active Directory join implementation for guidance.

 Devices enrolled in Intune, including: